Accenture/mercury/guides/CHAPTER-6.md

 There are two ways to do that:

-1. Add dependency for Spring Boot version 2.7.10 and implement your Spring Boot main application
+1. Add dependency for Spring Boot version 2.7.10 (or version 3.0.5) and implement your Spring Boot main application
-2. Add the `rest-spring` add-on library for a pre-configured Spring Boot experience
+2. Add the `rest-spring-2` or `rest-spring-3` add-on library for a pre-configured Spring Boot experience

 ## Add platform-core to an existing Spring Boot application